Zantac Lawsuit | Heartburn Medication | Phillips Law Group

-If you or a member of your family has been diagnosed with cancer after taking Zantac, we recommend that you contact our firm immediately for a free consultation.
+If you or a member of your family has been diagnosed with cancer (bladder, prostate, breast or another type) after taking Zantac, we recommend that you contact our firm immediately for a free consultation.
 We can determine if you may be able to seek compensation for your medical bills, lost wages, pain and suffering, and other damages through a Zantac lawsuit.
+The manufacturer faces more than 1,500 lawsuits as of October 15, 2021.

 Phillip Law Group’s defective drug attorneys are prepared to review your potential case at no cost, risk or obligation to you.
 If you have a case and decide to move forward, our legal team can guide you through the process.
 We have decades of experience recovering millions in compensation for Arizona residents, including a $23 million dollar settlement in a dangerous drug lawsuit.
 Founder Jeff Phillips is a member of the State Bar of Arizona.